Niminem/Neel/README.md

 The vision for this library is to eventually have this as full-fledged as Electron for Nim.
 I believe it has the potential for developing commercial applications and maybe one day even rival Electron as a framework.

-Neel v0.4.0 will be released over the next month or two with plenty of improvements and added features.
+Neel v0.4.0 will be released as soon as possible with plenty of improvements and added features.

 A BIG teaser for what's to come:

 ### Distributable Applications

-Build your Neel app and have it packaged and ready to be shipped.
-Supporting Windows, Mac, and Linux.
+Build your Neel app and have it packaged and ready to be shipped- supporting Windows, Mac, and Linux.

-**We're accepting help with the project!
-Feel free to email me at leon.l.lysak@gmail.com**
+**We're accepting help with the project!**